-The FY22 budget is based on maintaining and replacing damaged or destroyed systems to ensure operational effectiveness, providing air cards for the MDCs and continuing a phased replacement of MDCs.
+The FY23 budget is based on maintaining and replacing damaged or destroyed systems to ensure operational effectiveness, providing air cards for the MDCs and continuing a phased replacement of MDCs.

-Motorcycle Replacement
+Motorcycle Replacement Program

 The Traffic-Motors Division is responsible for traffic enforcement throughout the entire city.
 The division is also responsible for dignitary escorts, traffic flow, and counter flow for special events.
 Each motorcycle is assigned to a specific officer, and is set up to meet each officer's specifications, including his/her height and reach in order to correctly fit their motorcycle.
 The CCPD funding of the Motorcycle Replacement Program allows for proper motorcycle rotations, which should not exceed six years or 60,000 miles.
 Additionally, this program allows the retention of motorcycles that have exceeded the mileage and are deemed the most reliable.
-These motorcycle is wrecked or in the shop for scheduled maintenance.
+These motorcycles will be retained for use as spares in training and normal operations when a motorcycle is wrecked or in the shop for scheduled maintenance.
 Approved program funding and the established vehicle rotation schedule will ensure and optimize officer safety, operational costs, and resale value.